 Barry founded what was to become Symprove Ltd over 30 years ago after noticing a significant difference in the health of his cattle when fed grain treated with bacteria.
 After leading vets suggested the product could have benefits for humans, Barry led a research and development programme to produce a formula suitable for human consumption.
 The resulting food supplement became Symprove, which was launched as brand in 2010.
 Clinical research by leading academic bodies, including University College London and King’s College Hospital, London, has proven that Symprove arrives, survives and thrives in the gut, improving the balance of the gut microbiome.
 Barry is an expert in using food technology to manage wellbeing.
 He has previously run his own market garden business and was a medic in the British Army.

 Mike joined Symprove as CEO in 2010 and has been leading the company’s growth from research and development to full commercial production.
 He has driven the use of e-commerce, consumer engagement and clinical data.
 Mike has over 25 years’ experience in leading change and growth in rapidly evolving and complex business environments.
 Prior to Symprove, he spent over 20 years at Nokia working in a number of senior executive positions including VP of Consumer Services Delivery and Director of Global Business Development.

 Whether it’s product info or helping you understand your gut, our team are here to help

 Discover more about studies on Symprove and our research into the gut

 From sustainable packaging to solar panels, we care as much about the environment as we do your gut

 - DAIRY FREE

-Maintain your gut's healthy bacteria balance today!
+Bursting with vibrant fruit flavours and billions of good bacteria for your gut.
+Maintain your gut’s healthy bacteria balance today!